Rfam/rfam-3d-seed-alignments/README.md

 - Start an interactive session using Docker:

     ```
-    docker run rfam
+    docker-compose run rfam
     ```

+Alternatively, follow instructions in the [Dockerfile](./Dockerfile) to install locally.

 ## Usage

-To update a specific Rfam family:
+1. To update a specific Rfam family:

 ```
 add-3d.py RF00162